geelangtester/RobotFrameWork/README.md

 Browser
   Folder that contains web browser driver.

   Webdriver available are google chrome, mozilla firefox, edge and internet explorer.

 Resource
   Folder that contains resource for running testcase.

-  In resource folder theare are 2 folder common and page object. common folder contain keyword that used in other .robot files.
+  In resource folder There are 2 folder common and page object. common folder contain keyword that used in other .robot files.
   Page object folder contain user predefined keyword.

 Results
   Folder that contains report after running testcase.

   There are 3 files generated after running test cases `log.html` for logging test case execution `output.xml` contain steps that run during execution.
   `report.html` this file reporting results after running testcases.
 Test